Enpass Review 2025: Great for Offline Storage

 When creating your data privacy plan, implementing a password manager is an essential step for keeping your information secure.
 It's just as important to know what measures companies are taking to ensure that they care about your safety.

-While Enpass does collect standard data from you to make sure you can use the service, beware that they also use a variety of cookies and third-party subsidiaries to collect data from you for advertising purposes.
-Note that you can opt out of email correspondence.
+While Enpass does collect standard data from you to make sure you can use the service, beware that it also uses a variety of cookies and third-party subsidiaries to collect data from you for advertising purposes.
+But you can opt out of email correspondence.

 What data is collected?